fusioncharts/dev_centre_docs/chart-guide/chart-configurations/chart-paddings-and-margins.md

 ## Set chart margins

 Chart margin is the space between the chart border and the canvas border.
 You can set the chart margins on any one of the chart's four sides.
-To do so, follow the steps given below:
+To do so, the following attributes are used:

-* Set the amount of empty space on the left of the chart using the 'chartLeftMargin` attribute.
+* Set the amount of empty space on the left of the chart using the `chartLeftMargin` attribute.

-* Set the amount of empty space on the top of the chart using the 'chartTopMargin` attribute.
+* Set the amount of empty space on the top of the chart using the `chartTopMargin` attribute.

-* Set the amount of empty space on the right of the chart using the 'chartRightMargin` attribute.
+* Set the amount of empty space on the right of the chart using the `chartRightMargin` attribute.

-* Set the amount of empty space on the bottom of the chart using the 'chartBottomMargin` attribute
+* Set the amount of empty space on the bottom of the chart using the `chartBottomMargin` attribute

 Refer to the code below: